nfour/xcomponent/README.md

 This library exists to define a convention while being simple enough to review or copy paste parts of it into your own project as desired.

-## Conventions

-### Use `class` syntax for all state

-Mobx and classes go very well together, and classes are a great structure to represent the imperative nature of state.

-Local and global state each use the same class structure, which makes it easy to refactor state around.

-### Use `X` as a namespace for all component and state primitives

-A convenient singleton to compose all general component & state patterns in your project.
-Think of it like a toolbelt.

-### Dismiss unecessary React hooks

-- Good:
-  - `useEffect`
-    - X Alternatives:
-      -  `useOnMounted`
-      -  `useOnUnmounted`
-      -  `useProps`
-      -  `useReaction`
-  - `useLayoutEffect`
-  - `useRef`
-- Unecessary:
-  - `useCallback`
-  - `useState`
-  - `useReducer`
-  - `useMemo` maybe?
-  - etc.

 ## How does it compare?

 The library provides ways to solve boilerplate and inconsistency issues that arise when using mobx with react, while being fairly intuitive & minimal for those familiar with mobx in react.